SINUMERIK 840D OPC DA CLASSIC

 It is recommended that you turn off simple sharing: Click Start->Run type in eplorer.exe click on Tools->Folder Options.
 In tab View uncheck ‘Use simple file sharing (Recommended)’.
 Click OK.

-Just in case you have the firewall enabled at the controller proceed as follows: The most simple way to avoid communication problems is to turn off the firewall.
+If you have the firewall enabled at the controller proceed as follows: The most simple way to avoid communication problems is to turn off the firewall.
 Click on Start->Settings->Control Panel->Windows Firewall.
 Click on Off (not recommended) followed by OK.
 You’re done.

 If you want to keep the firewall switched on you have to adjust some settings.